electric-eloquence/fepper-wordpress/backend/wordpress/wp-content/themes/fepper/readme.txt

   importing the sample WordPress backend mentioned earlier.
 This will serve as a starting point for further customization: https://github.com/electric-eloquence/fepper-wordpress#user-content-wordpress-install
 * You may also replicate this look and feel from a fresh WordPress install (with no import):
+  * In /wp-admin/widgets.php, delete all widgets from the header sidebar except Search.
-  * Create "Hero" and "Sub" categories.
+  * In /wp-admin/edit-tags.php?taxonomy=category, create "Hero" and "Sub" categories.
-  * Assign a single post to the "Hero" category.
+  * In /wp-admin/edit.php, add a new post and assign it to the "Hero" category.
     * Give this a large 16x9 Featured Image.
-  * Assign three posts to the "Sub" category.
+  * Add three new posts to the "Sub" category.
     * Give each post a 4x3 Featured Image.
-  * Posts assigned to the "Uncategorized" category will appear as blog listings on the Home and Blog pages.
+  * Posts added to the "Uncategorized" category will appear as blog listings on the Home and Blog pages.

 == Copyright ==